pix3l-p33p3r/dotfiles/scripts/README.md

 - Backup critical data before starting
 - Your ext4 filesystem is preserved as `ext2_saved` for rollback
 - The migration is non-destructive but requires careful execution
+- `/data` partition uses separate LUKS password (you'll be prompted for both at boot)

 **See:** `MIGRATE-EXT4-TO-BTRFS.md` for detailed documentation and manual steps.